Lactation in the Workplace

 - Support - A positive, accepting attitude from upper management, supervisors and coworkers helps breastfeeding employees feel confident in their ability to continue working while breastfeeding.

 The preventive care provision of the Affordable Care Act (ACA) states that health plans must cover one breast pump per pregnancy with no cost sharing for female members (i.e. there is no cost to UK employees covered by a UK Healthplan).
+Please note that not all pumps are fully covered by insurance.
+Depending on which breast pump an employee chooses, there may be an upgrade fee ($30 - $150).
+Please ask the supplier about all possible brand options and total costs.
+Employees are responsible for all applicable taxes.

 - Approximately 30 days prior to your due date or anytime following delivery, obtain a prescription from your pediatrician or OB/GYN for a double electric breast pump.